sam81/sam81.github.io/r_guide_bookdown/11_lattice.md

 }
 ```

-by default the function returns both the major (e.g. 1, 10, 100, etc...) and the minor (e.g. 2,3,4,...20,30,40, etc...) tick locations, but return only the major tick locations if `onlyMajor=TRUE`.
+by default the function returns both the major (e.g. 1, 10, 100, etc...) and the minor (e.g. 2,3,4,...20,30,40, etc...) tick locations, but returns only the major tick locations if `onlyMajor=TRUE`.
 This function will be used by the `yscale.components.log10` function below.
 This function will be passed as the `yscale.components` argument in the `xyplot` call that generates the graph.
 The `yscale.components.log10` function will return a list specifying all parameters of the y axis.
 To simplify this process the function calls the `yscale.components.default` function to retrieve the default parameters, and then simply modifies some of these parameters to draw the pretty log axis: